JCVenterInstitute/PanACEA/readme.md

 interface for PanACEA

 ### run_panacea_example.sh
-Shell script to run the scripts required to build the PanACEA web pages for the examplar data
+Shell script to run the scripts required to build the PanACEA web pages for the example data

 ### example_dir/
 Directory containing the example PanACEA data derived from the PanOCT run on the Enterobactor